agashe/SigmaPHP-DB/docs/Migrations.md

         <tr>
             <td>referenceTable</td>
             <td>
-                The reference key , which connected by the key
+                The referenced table , which is connected to the local table by the foreign key
             </td>
         </tr>
         <tr>